bd1ng/advers_path/README.md

-# advers_path
+# advers_patch
-Adversarial AI algorithm that optimizes a "path" to misdirect classifier algorithms.
+Adversarial AI algorithm that optimizes a "patch" to misdirect classifier algorithms.